moorelabvanderbilt/moorelabwiki/buying-saline.md

 You should recieve an email when your order is ready to pick up.
 For saline, this is usually the next business day.
 # Going to the pharmacy
+Go out of the lab and take the elevators down to the 1st floor.

+Go around the bend into the 1st floor of the main hospital.

+Make a right into the main hallway.

+Take the first left and you should see a set of elevators in front of you.
+Either take these elevators down to the basement, or take the stairs to the right of the elevator bays.

+You'll be following signs leading to B-127.
+Turn right out of the elevator, or go straight-ish past the elevators from the stairs.

+Turn right past the elevators, then turn left into a hallway.

+Go to the end of the hallway and turn left (this should be the only way you can go).

+Go about halfway down this hallway until you reach B-127.

+Use the phone on the wall there to tell the people inside that you're there to pick up an order.
+You may have to sign something indicating that you've picked it up, but that should be it.